captain401/avro-typescript/README.md

 A simple JS library to convert Avro Schemas to TypeScript interfaces.

-This is a fork modified and maintained by reThought Insurance Corporation.
+This is a Captain401 fork from the fork by reThought Insurance Corporation.

 Modifictions include: